 // Beatrix Potter Reimagined Competition Winners!

-Mr Henley spoke enthusiastically about the Festival and the arts in Cumbria during his speech, the creators involved and also praised the Brewery Arts Centre, lead venue for the Festival, for their work.
+Mr Henley spoke enthusiastically about the festival and the arts in Cumbria during his speech, the creators involved and also praised the Brewery Arts Centre, the lead venue for the festival, for their work.

-All the entries to the competition feature in an exhibition at Kendal Library until 28th October 2016, which includes Beatrix Potter-inspired artworks by a number of highly acclaimed comic artists: ‘The Lake District – For Comics and Quiet Imaginings’ by Comic Laureate Charlie Adlard; ‘Oh Peter, What Have You Done’ by Dan Berry; a crime noir take on Peter Rabbit by Hannah Berry; ‘Captain Peter Rabbit of The Lakes International Rescue’ by Duncan Fegredo, and ‘Beatrixpotting’ by Luke McGarry.
+All the entries to the competition featured in an exhibition at Kendal Library until 28 October 2016, which included Beatrix Potter-inspired artworks by a number of highly acclaimed comic artists: ‘The Lake District – For Comics and Quiet Imaginings’ by Comic Laureate Charlie Adlard; ‘Oh Peter, What Have You Done’ by Dan Berry; a crime noir take on Peter Rabbit by Hannah Berry; ‘Captain Peter Rabbit of The Lakes International Rescue’ by Duncan Fegredo, and ‘Beatrixpotting’ by Luke McGarry.

 The winners, who all won prizes supplied by Wacom, the world’s leading manufacturer of interactive pen tablets and displays, were chosen by comic artists Bryan Talbot, Sean Phillips, Emma Vieceli and Mary Talbot.
 They worked alongside LICAF patron Stephen Holland, owner of the award-winning Page 45 comic shop in Nottingham, to make the decision from a selection of stunning images, main highly commended by the judges.

 You can view all the submissions and winning entries here

 // The Lakes International Comic Art Festival 2017 – Kendal, from 13 – 15 October